 - Highcross Shopping Centre has a wide range of shops, designer stores, restaurants, a cinema and coffee shops.

-- Leicester Lanes is one of the oldest and most beautiful parts of Leicester, here you will find the Silver Arcade and the St Martin’s Square which both have many independent shops, hairdressers, beauty salons and cafes.
+- Leicester Lanes is where you will find the Silver Arcade and the St Martin’s Square which both have many independent shops, hairdressers, beauty salons and cafes.

-- Leicester Market is one of the largest and oldest in the UK.
-The market is open six days a week, with over 300 stalls, selling fresh food, ethnic spices, clothing, jewellery, footwear and much more.
+- Leicester Market is open six days a week, with over 300 stalls, selling fresh food, ethnic spices, clothing, jewellery, footwear and much more.
 Coming soon to Leicester Market is a new Student and Young Persons’ Market.

 - Fosse Shopping Park is a large shopping district and is located on the outskirts of Leicester.
 It offers a wide range of shops, cafés and restaurants.